From August 3rd 2023

-From Spring 2023 the NEW Experimental Textiles Video Library
+The NEW Experimental Textiles Video Library & Membership

 Don't miss out - subscribe to my newsletter at the bottom of this page.

 The annual membership subscription will include a private group for each workshop and a Q&A and catch up Zoom meeting every month.

 View my 12 most popular workshops, chat with fellow workshop participants in a private group for each workshop.

 All the processes and techniques of all my workshops you have wanted to try -

 but were not sure where to start.

 Or maybe you need to refresh your skills.

 You will paint and stitch, incorporate polyester organza with this wonderful medium, then heat it with various tools to create fascinating textures, bowls, vessels or sculptural forms.
 You will need a sewing machine and a heat gun for the workshop.
 No aerosols or oil-based paints can be used on this workshop.